A Moment of Truth

 I rise above and shine.

-My Life Lessons are the sweetest steps towards the Door to Heaven.
+My Life Lessons are the sweetest steps toward the Door to Heaven.

 I found my truest self through cancer!